-National and international education officials, accreditors, and faculty leaders increasingly associate 'quality' education with student learning outcomes and continuous quality improvement processes.
+National and international education officials, accreditors, and faculty leaders increasingly associate "quality" education with student learning outcomes and continuous quality improvement processes.
 Moving away from the view of education as a simple act of passing a static body of knowledge from faculty to students, they value education practiced as a commitment to a set of collectively-practiced, ongoing activities: making institutional choices about the most important goals for student learning and defining the learning in terms of desired outcomes; developing a shared faculty commitment to actions such as high impact, active learning strategies and faculty development designed to increase student achievement; making informed judgments about student achievement and the impact of various general education program support processes; and ensuring continuous improvements in the educational program.
 Despite the commitment of academic leaders and accreditors to these processes, too few institutions have succeeded in applying systematic improvement processes to the general education program.
 As a result, discussions about higher education accountability and improvement conclude that higher education can benefit from models of innovative, effective, and systematic general education program improvements and assessments.

 The Association for General and Liberal Studies is the national organization whose mission is singularly committed to quality general education programs and their vital role in the liberal education of students.
-The organization invites institutions to apply for the 2024 AGLS Exemplary General Education Program Award.
-The award promotes institutional commitment to continuous quality improvement, recognizes faculty and institutions that practice quality behaviors, and provides much needed examples of effective general education improvement processes.
-The focus of the 2024 award will recognize institutions committed to systematically verifiable general education learning achieved through co-curricular activities.
-AGLS will recognize up to three institutions that connect general education program outcomes to innovative co-curricular experiences that reinforce or help achieve an institution's general education goals.
-The Awards will be presented during the 2024 AGLS Virtual Constitute in October.
-Representatives from recognized institutions will be asked to present their assessment processes in an identified special session.
-Recipients will receive the following: a digital medallion to display on their website; a plaque recognizing their successes; recognition on the AGLS website, listserv, and other publications; a complimentary institutional membership OR if already an institutional member for the upcoming year--two half-priced registrations for the upcoming Constitute.
+The organization invites institutions to apply for the 2025 AGLS Exemplary General Education Program Award.
+The Award promotes institutional commitment to continuous quality improvement, recognizes faculty and institutions that practice quality behaviors, and provides much needed examples of effective general education improvement processes.

+Applicants in 2025 will have two options.
+One will focus on institutions committed to systematically verifiable general education learning achieved through co-curricular activities.
+The second will focus on institutions that implement program revisions that lead to verifiable general education learning achievement through efforts to improve the program.
+Prompts in the application forms for both options are directly related to questions in An AGLS Guide to Assessment & Program Review.

+AGLS will recognize no more than three institutions in 2025 that either connect general education program outcomes to innovative co-curricular experiences that reinforce or help achieve an institution's general education goals or that have successfully and collegially implemented a significant program revision that is systematically producing evidence of general education learning.

+The Awards will be presented during the 2025 Annual AGLS Conference, Oct 2-4, Louisville, KY.
+Recognized institutions will be required to provide information for a feature on our Gen Ed Spotlight page and will be encouraged to facilitate a virtual Live Chat session on their program improvement's challenges and successes.
+Recipients will receive the following: a plaque recognizing their successes; a digital medallion for use on their website, recognition on the